Custom Snippet

 </html>

-The options.integrations
+The opts.integrations

 Object